perkolatoriji/vagrant/README.md

   12.- there are some bash administration scripts, defined in files/scripts.
 It's usage will be described in separate README files.

   13.- there is a project_check bash script in the root folder of this project, to check that the project's components have been deployed correctly, and how to access them quickly.
-Once the vagrant up has been launched and the infra is deployed, execute this script to check the project at a higher level than the vagrant's output.
+Once the vagrant up has been launched and the infra is deployed, execute this script to check the project at a higher level than vagrant's output.

 #